Eschatologue/CM_wiki/docs/spells/6th-level.md

 You and up to five willing creatures within 5 feet of you instantly teleport to a previously designated sanctuary.
 You and any creatures that teleport with you appear in the nearest unoccupied space to the spot you designated when you prepared your sanctuary (see below).
 If you cast this spell without first preparing a sanctuary, the spell has no effect.

 You must designate a sanctuary by casting this spell within a location, such as a temple, dedicated to or strongly linked to your deity.
 If you attempt to cast the spell in this manner in an area that isn't dedicated to your deity, the spell has no effect.

+### Gravity Fissure
+*6th-level evocation*

+**Casting Time:** :rsc-action: **Action**
+**Range:** Self (100-foot line)
+**Components:** V, S, M (a fistful of iron filings)
+**Duration:** Instantaneous

+You manifest a ravine of gravitational energy in a line originating from you that is 100 feet long and 5 feet wide.
+Each creature in that line must make a Constitution saving throw, taking 8d8 force damage on a failed save, or half as much damage on a successful one.

+Each creature within 10 feet of the line but not in it must succeed on a Constitution saving throw or take 8d8 force damage and be pulled toward the line until the creature is in its area.

+***At Higher Levels.*** When you cast this spell using a spell slot of 7th level or higher, the damage increases by 1d8 for each slot level above 6th.